RECOMMENDING CANNABIS IN CALIFORNIA

 • Substantially limit your ability to conduct major life activities

-• May cause serious harm to your safety, physical health or mental health
+• May cause serious harm to your safety, physical health or mental health.

-Medical professionals have a legal right to recommend cannabis as a treatment in any state, as protected by the First Amendment.
-Established by a 2004 United States Supreme Court decision to uphold earlier federal court rulings that found doctors and their patients have a fundamental Constitutional right to freely discuss treatment options.
+Medical professionals have a legal right to recommend cannabis as a treatment in any state, as protected by the Medical Marijuana and Cannabidiol Research Expansion Act (Title III section 301) which became law on December 2, 2022, and the First Amendment (established by a 2004 United States Supreme Court decision to uphold earlier federal court rulings that doctors, and their patients have a fundamental Constitutional right to freely discuss treatment options).

-More resources for medical professionals can be found here.
+More resources for medical professionals are available here.